mdefenders/it-delivers-everywhere/README.md

 ## GitHub Organization/Repo configuration
 > **IMPORTANT:** Create your orgs repos with DockerHub K8S safe names as:
 >- direct name mapping used
->- no automatic name conversion so far
+>- no automatic name conversion until transition from Bash to GitHub Actions TypeScript

 Set develop branch as the default branch
-Workflows configured to use standard GitHub Hosted Runners Configure following secrets and variables on Organization or repository level:
+Workflows configured to use standard GitHub Hosted Runners Configure the following secrets and variables on Organization or repository level:

 ### Secrets